Do-It-Yourself Law-Making That Stands Up in Court on Malpractice

 Now comes a payoff.
 When Chris Doe sues Pat Doe for substandard widget-making, either party can find expert widget-makers in the defendant’s community who can testify that they follow the standards and the defendant did or did not.
 This is not in the organization’s court, but in a real court of law with State judges.

-I’m not sure this is a good idea.
+This has drawbacks.
 It has its pluses, like if an engineering society writes cost-free safer standards, so that future public works are safer at no additional cost.
 And this method does not lower standards below those of government, when the government’s standards are law.
-These private standards probably won’t rise to the point of excluding market entry, because they won’t be that powerful.
+These private standards probably won’t rise to the point of hindering market entry, because they won’t be that powerful.
 But that leaves weak and inconsistent enforcement, a practice of membership organizations under their standards, which leaves open a debate on whether hardly-enforced standards are better or worse than no standards.
+But the consensus of professional organizations across many fields seems to be that standards, even weak ones, are better than no standards.
+And your members would likely have expertise to share for public benefit.